eliotw1/CIMIS-Station-Browser/README.md

 2. Open the project:

-Open the `CIMIS-Station-Browser.xcodeproj` file in Xcode.
+Open the project directory with Xcode.

 3. Run the project: